All That: Relaunch series (2002–2005)

 In 2000, All That was put on hiatus to be relaunched with a new cast.
 During the hiatus, Nickelodeon ran a series of specials.
 Production for the seventh season started back up a year later after an extensive nationwide talent search for child and teen actors.
 Ultimately hired were Chelsea Brummet, Jack DeSena, Lisa Foiles, Bryan Hearne, Shane Lyons, Giovonnie Samuels, and Kyle Sullivan.
-The format of the series remained roughly the same as the original seasons, but episodes now featured a weekly host who would appear alongside the cast in sketches (the weekly host was gradually phased out of the show later on).
-Vital Information was also dropped, and replaced with a new segment called Know Your Stars which would appear regularly.
+The format of the series remained roughly the same as the original seasons, but episodes now featured a weekly guest host who would appear alongside the cast in sketches, just as Saturday Night Live had incorporated since its 1975 premiere (the weekly host was gradually phased out of the show later on).
+Vital Information was also dropped and replaced with a new regular segment titled Know Your Stars.
 The first episode of the "new" All That featured special guests Frankie Muniz and Aaron Carter and debuted on January 19, 2002.

-The eighth season opened with the addition of Jamie Lynn Spears to the cast and marked the beginning of All That cast members attempting dares on the SNICK program Snick On-Air Dare.
-Occasionally, On Air Dares had special guests from other shows.
-Hearne left the series just as Nickelodeon advertised a competition called R U All That?: Nickelodeon's Search for the Funniest Kid in America.
-The grand prize of the competition was an opportunity to become a cast member.
-After this contest ended in 2003, the finals aired on July 26, 2003.
-The contest picked five finalists, and all of them performed a sketch with the current cast.
-The winner was Christina Kirkman who would officially join the cast in ninth season.
-The competition's runner-up Ryan Coleman would join the cast later that year.
-At the end of the ninth season, Lyons, Samuels, and Spears departed the series.
-Spears left to focus on a new Nickelodeon show created by Dan Schneider called Zoey 101.
+The eighth season opened with the addition of Britney Spears' younger sister, Jamie Lynn Spears, to the cast.
+In addition, All That cast members were also included in a new wraparound segment during the SNICK lineup, the SNICK On-Air Dare, in which they attempted various dares (such as a now-infamous segment, later recalled in the 2024 Investigation Discovery documentary Quiet on Set: The Dark Side of Kids TV, in which Hearne was painted with peanut butter that would be licked off him by a pack of dogs); occasionally, On-Air Dares featured special guests from other Nickelodeon shows.
+Hearne left the series just as Nickelodeon was promoting a new competition series, R U All That?: Nickelodeon's Search for the Funniest Kid in America, in which the grand prize winner would be given an opportunity to become a cast member on All That.
+After this contest ended in 2003, the finals aired on the network on July 26, 2003.
+The contest picked five finalists, all of whom would perform a sketch with the current cast.
+The winner of R U All That? was Christina Kirkman, who would officially join the cast in ninth season; the competition's runner-up, Ryan Coleman, would join the cast later that year.
+At the end of the ninth season, Lyons, Samuels and Spears departed the series.
+Spears left to focus on a new Nickelodeon sitcom that Schneider had created, Zoey 101.